jniebuhr/gaggimate-docs/src/pages/docs/profiles.md

 Users of Gaggimate Pro may also configure the pump to run at a specific pressure, to which it is tuned using the pressure transducer.
 For brew recipes, the three-way valve typically remains closed, but opening it can be useful in certain cases, such as for a profile for backflushing.

-A profile has a single target temperature across all phases.
+A profile currently has a single target temperature across all phases.
+The ability to set declining temperature targets will be coming with the advanced profiles.
-Since you can not reasonably assume that the temperature can be tuned quickly enough to reach a new temperature for a new phase, this is only sensible.

 ## Creating a simple profile